arnbme/nyckelharpa/README.md

 * https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Apps <br />
 * let's begin by installing the Nyckelharpa parent module into Hubitat (HE) from this Github repository.<br />
 * OAuth is not required and should be skipped.<br />
-* Add the Nyckelharpa module to User Apps
+* Save the the Nyckeharpa module
 * Using Install's Import button: each module's Github raw address is availabe at the beginning of the module.<br />
 * Then install Modefix, Talker, and User, ignore OAuth, and do not add these modules as User Apps.
+* In Apps: click the "Add User App" button, select the Nycklharpa, click Done

 * Should you be using the user Centralite Keypad driver follow these directions<br />
 https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Drivers